 You can vote in a Manitoba election from anywhere in the world if you qualify as an absentee voter.

-You can be an absentee voter if you are a qualified voter, and you expect:
+You can be an absentee voter if you are an eligible voter, and you expect:

 Who should apply?